 If you’re working as an independent artist or teaching yourself how to paint, it can be difficult to spot mistakes or plot your way forward when you get stuck.
 It’s helpful to get another set of eyes on your work.

 Magma’s chat feature makes it easy for you to share your work with a group of trusted artists, no matter where they are in the world, to get tips for improving.
-Even if you are in different time zones, they can easily leave suggestions using Artspace’s paintover voice memos.
+Even if you are in different time zones, they can easily leave suggestions directly on the canvas using Magma’s comment feature.

 Magma makes teaching other young artists around the world much easier with the ability to do real-time demos and paintovers on the platform.
-Here again, the replayable paintover voice notes are an incredibly useful tool.
 Give your students homework assignments to complete on a shared canvas, then leave feedback for them later.

 Try grabbing a friend who does environments well while you paint a dynamic character and see what you come up with.